Shreya-GI/banana-speaks/README.md

  The Project is made to undrstand the basics of JavaScript(VanillaJS) and APIs.

- TECH USED
+ TECH USED:

- HTML
+ 1.HTML
- CSS
+ 2.CSS
- JavaScript
+ 3.JavaScript
- Minion Translator API
+ 4.Minion Translator API